rwblickhan/obsidian-tag-search/README.md

 # Obsidian Tag Search

+> [!NOTE]
+> As of [Obsidian v.1.4.5](https://obsidian.md/changelog/2023-08-31-desktop-v1.4.5/), tags now autocomplete in the search pane!
+So you can probably use that instead of this plugin 🙂

 Fuzzy-find your tags!

 Do you have a lot of tags?
 Is opening the tag pane and scanning an alphabetical list of tags an annoyance?
 Then this Obsidian plugin might be for you.